Search Star — v4.0

 Declare a 90-day commitment.

 Log sessions.
-Post to your circle.
+Talk to the Companion.

 Complete the streak.
-Sponsors pay out.
+Sponsors release.

 What We Believe